Mission Statement: Inspire Minds, Enrich Lives, Celebrate Community

 You are eligible for a free library card if you live or own property in our official service area: Town of Bloomsburg, Hemlock Twp., and Scott Twp.

-- Families with children enrolled in the Bloomsburg Area School District are eligible for free cards.
+- Families with children enrolled in the Bloomsburg Area School District and BASD teachers are eligible for free cards.

-- Additionally, residents of Montour Twp. receive free cards through the generosity of their township supervisiors.
+- Additionally, residents of Montour Twp. receive free cards through the generosity of their township supervisors.

 We encourage families to register each member for a card so that the library can better assess how many people use the collection.